SimulationEverywhere-Models/Geography-Based-SEIRDS-Vaccinated-Travel-Restriction/README.md

 ---
 If you see a lot of `←[033m` being printed in the shell, then PowerShell doesn't have terminal colors enabled and a good amount of colors are used to make it clearer to spot important information.
 Luckily it's pretty easy to turn on.
 Paste the following command in the shell:
 1. ```Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1```
-2. Now restart the shell.
+2. Now restart the shell
-3. Navigate back to SEVIRDS. `conda activate geo_env`
+3. Navigate back to SEVIRDS.
+4. `conda activate geo_env`
-4. `.\run_simulation.ps1 -GenScenario ontario`
+5. `.\RunRimulation.ps1 -GenScenario ontario`

 You should see the progress meters and loading animations in color and not like `←[033m`